- 2013-2014 Student Handbook

 Assisting Student: any Student trying to assist an "Endangered Student" by seeking help.

 The Responsible Action Protocol (RAP) is intended to encourage Students to act as concerned citizens of the campus community by helping Endangered Students seek the assistance they may need.
 In situations where a Student may need help due to a possible alcohol or drug overdose, this protocol encourages responsible Students to assist Students whose lives may be Endangered.
-Because Students sometimes have concerns about calling for immediate emergency assistance due to a fear of "getting in trouble", the RAP establishes a protocol that may eliminate altogether, or at least lessen, a Student conduct response for Students involved in an Endangered Student situation.
+Because Students sometimes have concerns about calling for immediate emergency assistance due to a fear of "getting in trouble", the RAP establishes a protocol that may eliminate altogether, or at least lessen, a disciplinary response for Students involved in an Endangered Student situation.

 Without question, when a Student acts responsibly to assist an Endangered Student, such actions will be viewed positively by the University when determining whether any conduct action, including parental notification, is required.
 For more information about parental notification, refer to the University's policy in the Student Handbook.
 It is important to note that all incidents reported on campus are documented and that educational, community, and health interventions may be required for Students that are a part of in an incident involving an Endangered Student.
-In cases where more serious or egregious incidents have occurred (particularly those involving severe injury, assaults, and damage, etc.), Students may still be subject to formal Student conduct action, but the University will consider an Assisting Students' efforts to summon aid as a mitigating factor when assessing possible sanctions.
+In cases where more serious or egregious incidents have occurred (particularly those involving severe injury, assaults, and damage, etc.), Students may still be subject to formal Community Standards action, but the University will consider an Assisting Students' efforts to summon aid as a mitigating factor when assessing possible sanctions.

 Helping an Endangered Student does not provide the Assisting Student with blanket amnesty.
 Students who demonstrate consistent and repeated patterns of engaging in at-risk behaviors or who have contributed to an Endangered Student's condition may be subject to disciplinary action, medical review and/or treatment.
-Failure to complete requirements or sanctions may be treated as a conduct matter by the Office of Student Conduct.
+Failure to complete requirements or sanctions may be treated as a conduct matter by the Office of Student Responsibility and Community Standards.
 The RAP does not preclude or prevent action by police or other legal authorities.
 Students may be held accountable for misconduct and/or damages accompanying the use and/or abuse of alcohol or other substances.

 In a situation involving imminent threat or danger to the health or safety of any individual(s), Students are generally expected to: